Gaither Junior Fellows Program

 - be eligible to work in the U.S., although U.S. citizenship is not required.

 - be graduating seniors or students who have graduated during the last academic year.
 No one who has started graduate study is eligible.
-HOWEVER, graduating BA/MA candidates are eligible.
+However, graduating, dual-degree BA/MA candidates are eligible.

-- should have completed a significant amount of course work related to their discipline of interest.
-Language and other skills may also be required for certain assignments (see the GJFP application).
+- have completed a significant amount of coursework related to their discipline of interest.
+Language and other skills may also be required for certain assignments (see the GJFP website programs list).

 How do you work with the NFP?

-The timeline gives an overview of the application process.
-Your first step is to contact Dr. Miller by emailing her or attending her office hours.
-In preparation, have a closer look below for more resources to learn about the GJFP.
+The timeline gives an overview of the application process and when to reach out to us.
+In preparation, see “have a closer look” below for more resources about the Gaither Junior Fellows Program.

 Are you competitive?